Do the Locomotion With Me – Virtual Reality Interface for Locomotion on Flexible Structures

 A viable solution to this challenge could be achieved by integrating a platform capable of delivering a wide range of motion representative of real structural behaviour with a self-paced instrumented treadmill.
 To ensure sensory experience representative of real world environment, virtual reality (VR) can be provided.

 The first attempt at realising this ambition was made during a doctoral project of Dr Mateusz Bocian, now a lecturer at the University of Leicester, co-supervised by Dr John Macdonald and Dr Jeremy Burn, both from the University of Bristol.
 The results from an experimental campaign with pedestrians walking on a laterally-oscillating treadmill, representing conditions during the instability period of the London Millennium Footbridge, revealed the influence of visual information on the magnitude of pedestrian loading.
 A new “phase pulling” mechanism in pedestrian stepping behaviour was also discovered which, in the absence of convincing evidence of widespread synchronisation, could be responsible for generating large magnitude destabilising forces to the structure.

 VR is an enabling technology rapidly growing in its sophistication and reach.
 Further studies utilising VR are expected to enable better characterisation of pedestrian behaviour on flexible structures.
 The ultimate goal with the VSimulators facilities is the introduction of new provisions for modelling structures against human-induced loading and inclusion of these into codified design guidelines and best practice recommendations.

-Please contact us if you wish to discuss a similar idea or problem.
+Please contact us if you wish to discuss a similar idea.